smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

     <description>
       Allows an app to create a widget related to a specific service type.
       As an example if a `MEDIA` app becomes active, this app becomes audible and is allowed to play audio.
 Actions such as skip or play/pause will be directed to this active media app.
-In case of widgets, the system can provide a single "media" widget will acts as a placeholder for the active media app.
+In case of widgets, the system can provide a single "media" widget which will act as a placeholder for the active media app.

       It is only allowed to have one window per service type.
 This means that a media app can only have a single MEDIA widget.
 Still the app can create widgets omitting this parameter.
 Those widgets would be available as app specific widgets that are permanently included in the HMI.